BaconCookie/Robitik_KI_Exercise/excercise_1/README.md

   * /camera/output/random/compressed_img_msgs
 * Subscribe for verification to
   * /camera/output/random/number
 * Since the images do NOT stay consistent, the image and according value will be published simultaneously.
-Safe if locally for verification.
+Save if locally for verification.

 ### 3)
 * Write a `SOLUTION.md` concluding